Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Glossopharyngeal neuralgia is characterized by a sharp, jabbing pain deep in the throat, or in the tongue, ear, and tonsils, lasting a few seconds to a few minutes.

-Before recommending surgery, doctors will typically prescribe medicine as treatment.
+Before recommending surgery, doctors will typically prescribe medicine to treat glossopharyngeal neuralgia.

 If you do require surgery, UPMC's neurosurgeons may perform microvascular decompression.